 What is the ICM model and why is it used?

-In this article, we will discuss what the independent chip model, or ICM for short, is.
-This model is only used in poker games that have a prize pool, such as multi-table tournaments (MTTs) or Sit & Go tournaments.
-The next logical question is why is it needed?
-Let's say in cash games it is very easy to estimate the value of the chips you have, let's say you are playing an 1$/1$ blind cash game it is clear that one chip is worth 1$, but how much is 1 chip worth if you are playing a Sit&Go game where the buy-in is 10$, the starting stack is 50 chips (we will reduce the number to make it easier to calculate), and there are 10 players and payouts are 50$, 30$, 20$?
-At the beginning of the tournament it would be logical that the value of one chip is 0.20$ and each person has a stack of chips with a value of 10$, but how do the numbers change if there are say 4 people left and if the chips are distributed like this: player A.200, B.130, C.100, D. 70 or do the chips still retain their value of 0.20$?
+In this article, we will discuss what the independent chip model (ICM) is.
+This model is used only in poker games that have a prize pool, such as multi-table tournaments (MTTs) or Sit&Go tournaments.
+The next logical question would be, why is it needed?
+For example, when playing cash games, evaluating the value of chips is very easy.
+If you are playing a $1/$1 blind cash game, it is clear that one chip is worth $1.
+But how much is one chip worth if you are playing a Sit&Go with a $10 buy-in, starting with 50 chips (we'll reduce the number to make it easier to calculate), and there are 10 participants, with payouts of $50, $30, and $20?
+At the beginning of the tournament, it would be logical that one chip is worth $0.20, and each person has a stack of chips worth $10.
+However, how do these numbers change, for example, when there are 4 players left and the chips are distributed as follows: player A.200, B.130, C.100, D.70?
+Do the chips still maintain their $0.20 value?
 No, and this is for several reasons.
-First of all, even if a player wins this tournament, he does not get all the money, so it is theoretically impossible for the chips to remain the same value as at the start of the game.
-And in this case, we get that the chip stacks are A.33.21$, B.26.77$, C.22.76$, D.17.24$.
-By the way, don't lose sight of the fact that in this example we have a money bubble phase, so even the person with the least chips has the opportunity to go into the money without playing a hand and increase the value of his tournament chips without getting a chip gain, for example, let's say player B wins the chips of player C, and then the chip values are A.200 , B. 230, C. 70 and the value of A. 36.05$, B. 37.61$, C. 26.32$, this makes the ICM model even more complex.
-And these figures are obtained using http://www.icmpoker.com/icmcalculator/ calculator, as it would be very cumbersome and time-consuming to calculate manually, if you want to experiment how the value of the chips varies depending on the payouts and quantities, you can try to write your own numbers in the program at the link above and see.
+First of all, even the player who wins this tournament does not get all the money, so theoretically it is impossible for the chip value to remain the same as at the beginning of the game.
+In this case, we get that the chip stack values are A.$33.21, B.$26.77, C.$22.76, D.$17.24.
+Also, we should not forget the fact that in the given example, we have the money bubble phase, so even the person with the fewest chips has a chance to get into the money without playing a hand and increase the value of their tournament chips without gaining more chips.
+For example, if player B wins player C's chips, the chip counts become A.200, B.230, C.70, and the values are A.$36.05, B.$37.61, C.$26.32.
+For this reason, the ICM model becomes even more complex.
+These numbers are obtained using the http://www.icmpoker.com/icmcalculator/ calculator, as calculating manually would be very complicated and time-consuming.
+If you want to experiment with how chip values change depending on payouts and quantities, you can try entering your own numbers into the program at the provided link and see for yourself.

 Where is the ICM model used?

-1. Used to split the prize pool, but keep in mind that when the ICM model is used to split the money, it ignores things like edge, position (the ICM model will ignore if the shortstack is in the big blind on the next hand and is auto-allin, and similar things).
+1. It is used for dividing the prize pool, but it is important to remember that when using the ICM model to divide money, it ignores factors such as edge over other players, position (the ICM model will ignore if the short stack will be in the big blind position in the next hand and will be auto-all-in, and similar facts).

-2. It is used to calculate shove/call in a situation where we are no longer playing chip ev+, but taking into account the ICM factor when the pay out jump or the bubble phase of the tournament is not enough to make decisions that are only chip ev+ in the long run, programs such as ICM'izer can help us with this calculation.
+2. It is used to calculate shove/call situations where we are no longer playing chip EV+, but considering the ICM factor.
+When money jumps (payout jumps) or the tournament bubble phase begins, it is not enough to make decisions that are only chip EV+ in the long run.
+Programs like ICM'izer help us with these calculations.

-3. And often in the bubble phase or at the start of the money spikes, most of the better players in particular take advantage of the ICM pressure, i.e. they start to play wider and more aggressively pressurise the players, who theoretically have to play a little tighter because of the ICM factor, this is especially true in the money bubble phase and the final table bubble phase.
+3. Often during the bubble phase or when money jumps begin, many better players use ICM pressure, playing wider and more aggressively to pressure other players, as they theoretically have to play tighter due to the ICM factor.
+This is especially true during the money bubble phase and the final table bubble phase.